 As shown in many technical papers, physics-based models of Li-ion battery performance and aging in GT-AutoLion can be calibrated to match experimental data, such as capacity fade and resistance growth during calendar and cycle aging.

 Because the degradation models in GT-AutoLion are physics-based and postdictive, they can be calibrated to match this type of data and then used in other conditions to predict how Li-ion cells may age in any application.
 In the case of a power tool supplier, these conditions can include typical usage patterns for various applications, including chain saws, drills, and even rotary tools.

-In the case of a complex system, like a BEV, it’s important to capture interactions between the battery and other systems, such as thermal management systems, in order to accurately capture how the complete system affects battery life.
+In the case of a complex system, like a battery electric vehicle (BEV), it’s important to capture interactions between the battery and other systems, such as thermal management systems, in order to accurately capture how the complete system affects battery life.
 For example, to predict the battery power demand of a BEV’s Li-ion battery during a drive cycle of a typical owner’s commute, a system-level model of the vehicle can be built using GT-DRIVE+.
 These drive cycles can then be repeatedly applied to a GT-AutoLion model, along with realistic rest times, in order to predict how a pack degrades in a real-world scenario.
 On top of this, other variables can be studied to understand their effect on battery degradation, such as weather patterns and even charging patterns and strategies.